nextleap-project/countermitm/source/new.rst

 So the decision needs to be based on the threat model of the app and the strategy picked for verification reuse

-In the case of **key compromise** more care needs to be taken.
+If a key is known or suspected to be compromised more care needs to be taken.
-Since network attackers can drop messages they can also drop the "vg-member-added" message that was meant to replace a compromised key.
+Since network attackers can drop messages they can also drop the "vg-member-setup" message that was meant to replace a compromised key.

 Therefore an key update due to key compromise